lukso-network/lsp-smart-contracts/docs/contracts/LSP8IdentifiableDigitalAsset/LSP8IdentifiableDigitalAsset.md

 error LSP8InvalidTransferBatch();
 ```

-reverts when the parameters used for `transferBatch` have different lengths.
+Reverts when the parameters used for `transferBatch` have different lengths.

 <br/>